127 related texts · 9 related myths · Page 3 of 3

 When Moses stood on Mount Nebo and looked out over the Promised Land, God pointed to each region and revealed not just the terrain but the history that would unfold upon it.
 The Me...

-Before Moses died, God took him to the summit of Mount Nebo and showed him the entirety of the Promised Land — every region, every valley, every corner of the territory his people ...
+Before Moses died, God took him to the summit of Mount Nebo and showed him the entirety of the Promised Land, every region, every valley, every corner of the territory his people w...

 After all, they each played such pivotal roles in our history.
 But Midrash Tehillim, in its unique way, actually tackles this very idea.
 The Midrash (rabbinic interpretive commenta...

-That's the situation Moses faced in a powerful story found in Pirkei DeRabbi Eliezer (chapter 45).
-The story opens with a terrifying decree: God, in his anger, sends not one, but f...
+Pirkei DeRabbi Eliezer turns to Abraham — Moses and the Angels.
+The story opens with a terrifying decree: God, in his anger, sends not one, but five angels to destroy Israel.
+These...

 The death of Moses in (Deuteronomy 34) is eight verses in the Torah.
 Targum Jonathan turns it into one of the most elaborate death scenes in all of ancient Jewish literature.
 From ...